youyi2020/react-base/README.md

 # vue-base
-> vue configuration with webpack4 to quickly start your project
+> React configuration with webpack4 to quickly start your project

 ## Build Setup